Prayer Hasn't Worked, Maybe We Should Consider Gun Reform?

-Let’s step beyond the vitriol and wade within the logic pool for a spell.

-I don't want to write this article again.
-I don't want to spend another few thousand words pleading forcommon sense, all but begging for a teaspoon of logic and reason in the face of overwhelming tragedy, in the shadow of the 273rd mass shooting in the U.S. this year.
+I don’t want to write this article again.
+I don’t want to spend another few thousand words pleading for common sense, all but begging for a teaspoon of logic and reason in the face of overwhelming tragedy, in the shadow of the 273rd mass shooting in the U.S. this year.

 So I’m not going to.

-What follows is an article I wrote in June of 2016, following the Pulse night club massacre, which, until yesterday, held the title for deadliest mass shooting in U.S. history.
+What follows is an article I wrote in June of 2016, following the Pulse night club massacre, which, until yesterday, held the title for deadliest mass shooting in modern U.S. history.
 I have amended the introductory paragraph to accurately reflect the details of the latest mass shooting in Las Vegas, and the subsequent paragraphs are unchanged.
-Nothing needs to be altered because it's the same old predictable refrain.
+Nothing needs to be altered, because it’s the same old predictable refrain.
 Another mass shooting is met with multitudinous prayers and no action.

-One of The deadliest mass shooting s in U.S. history happened on early Sunday morning at the LGBT night club, Pulse in Orlando, Florida Sunday evening at a country music festival in Las Vegas.
+One of The deadliest mass shooting s in recent U.S. history happened on early Sunday morning at the LGBT night club, Pulse in Orlando, Florida Sunday evening at a country music festival in Las Vegas.
 29 year old Florida resident Omar Mateen entered the club around 2am brandishing a Sig Sauer, AR-15 style rifle and a 9mm semiautomatic Glock 17 pistol.
 65-year-old Nevada resident Stephen Paddock opened fire from a 32nd floor window of the Mandalay Bay Resort and Casino using as many as 19 different semi-automatic and possibly automatic rifles.
-He killed 49 at least 58 people and injured 53 over 500 others more over the next three hours before he was taken down by police.
+He killed 49 at least 58 people and injured 53 over 500 others more over the next three hours before taking his own life.

 Nearly all Americans see this event for what it was, a viscous, heart-breaking and monumental massacre.
 But while we may hold the event in the same regard, that’s where the common ground ends.
 We generally don’t rally around domestic tragedies anymore—we just don’t.
 There’s a collective empathy swirling around somewhere in there, but it tends to only peek its head in to make way for more arguing about guns.
 The polarity in this realm grows stronger and deeper with each event; we are sliding further and further away from one another.